OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 # Genesis Chapter 21

 ## Genesis 21:1
-Now the Lord was gracious to Sarah as He had said, and the Lord did for Sarah what He had promised.
+The Lord was attentive to Sarah as He had spoken, and the Lord fulfilled for Sarah what He had promised.

 ## Genesis 21:2
-Sarah became pregnant and bore a son to Abraham in his old age, at the very time God had promised him.
+Sarah conceived and bore a son to Abraham in his old age, at the time God had specified to him.

 ## Genesis 21:3
-Abraham gave the name Isaac to the son Sarah bore him.
+Abraham named his son Isaac, the son whom Sarah had borne to him.

 ## Genesis 21:4
-When his son Isaac was eight days old, Abraham circumcised him, as God had commanded him.
+Abraham circumcised his son Isaac when he was eight days old, following God's command.

 ## Genesis 21:5
-Abraham was a hundred years old when his son Isaac was born to him.
+Abraham was one hundred years old when his son Isaac was born to him.

 ## Genesis 21:6
-Sarah said, “God has brought me laughter, and everyone who hears about this will laugh with me.”
+Sarah declared, “God has brought me laughter, and everyone who hears will share in my joy.”

 ## Genesis 21:7
-And she added, “Who would have said to Abraham that Sarah would nurse children?
-Yet I have borne him a son in his old age.”
+She also said, “Who would have told Abraham that Sarah would nurse children?
+Yet I have given him a son in his old age.”

 ## Genesis 21:8
-The child grew and was weaned, and on the day Isaac was weaned Abraham held a great feast.
+The child grew and was weaned, and Abraham held a great feast on the day Isaac was weaned.

 ## Genesis 21:9
-But Sarah saw that the son whom Hagar the Egyptian had borne to Abraham was mocking,
+Sarah observed the son of Hagar the Egyptian, whom she had borne to Abraham, mocking.

 ## Genesis 21:10
-and she said to Abraham, “Get rid of that slave woman and her son, for that woman’s son will never share in the inheritance with my son Isaac.”
+She said to Abraham, “Expel this slave woman and her son, for the son of this slave shall not share the inheritance with my son Isaac.”

 ## Genesis 21:11
-The matter distressed Abraham greatly because it concerned his son.
+This matter troubled Abraham greatly because of his son.

 ## Genesis 21:12
-But God said to him, “Do not be so distressed about the boy and your servant.
-Listen to whatever Sarah tells you, because it is through Isaac that your offspring will be reckoned.
+But God said to Abraham, “Do not be distressed about the boy and your slave woman.
+Listen to Sarah, for through Isaac your descendants will be named.

 ## Genesis 21:13
-I will make the son of the servant into a nation also, because he is your offspring.”
+I will also make the son of the slave woman into a nation, because he is your descendant.”

 ## Genesis 21:14
-Early the next morning Abraham took some food and a skin of water and gave them to Hagar.
-He set them on her shoulders and sent her off with the boy.
+Early the next morning, Abraham took bread and a skin of water and gave them to Hagar, placing them on her shoulder, and sent her away with the boy.
+She departed and wandered in the wilderness of Beersheba.

 ## Genesis 21:15
-When the water in the skin was gone, she put the boy under one of the bushes.
+When the water in the skin was exhausted, she placed the boy under one of the bushes.

 ## Genesis 21:16
-Then she went off and sat down about a bowshot away, for she thought, “I cannot watch the boy die.”
-And she sat there, weeping.
+She went and sat down opposite him, about a bowshot away, saying, “I cannot watch the boy die.”
+And she sat there, raising her voice and weeping.

 ## Genesis 21:17
-God heard the boy crying, and the angel of God called to Hagar from heaven and said, “What is the matter, Hagar?
-Do not be afraid; God has heard the boy crying as he lies there.
+God heard the boy's cries, and the angel of God called to Hagar from heaven, “What troubles you, Hagar?
+Do not fear, for God has heard the boy's voice where he is.

 ## Genesis 21:18
-Lift the boy up and take him by the hand, for I will make him into a great nation.”
+Arise, lift up the boy, and hold him by the hand, for I will make him into a great nation.”

 ## Genesis 21:19
-Then God opened her eyes and she saw a well of water.
-So she went and filled the skin with water and gave the boy a drink.
+Then God opened her eyes, and she saw a well of water.
+She went and filled the skin with water and gave the boy a drink.

 ## Genesis 21:20
 God was with the boy as he grew up.
-He lived in the desert and became an archer.
+He lived in the wilderness and became an archer.

 ## Genesis 21:21
-While he was living in the Desert of Paran, his mother got a wife for him from Egypt.
+He lived in the wilderness of Paran, and his mother found him a wife from Egypt.

 ## Genesis 21:22
-At that time Abimelek and Phicol the commander of his forces said to Abraham, “God is with you in everything you do.
+At that time, Abimelech and Phicol, the commander of his army, said to Abraham, “God is with you in all that you do.

 ## Genesis 21:23
-Now swear to me here before God that you will not deal falsely with me or my descendants.
-Show to me and to the land where you have been living the same kindness I have shown you.”
+Now swear to me here before God that you will not deceive me or my descendants.
+Show the same kindness to me and the land where you reside as I have shown to you.”

 ## Genesis 21:24
 Abraham said, “I swear it.”

 ## Genesis 21:25
-Then Abraham complained to Abimelek about a well of water that Abimelek’s servants had seized.
+Then Abraham complained to Abimelech about a well of water that Abimelech’s servants had seized.

 ## Genesis 21:26
-But Abimelek said, “I don’t know who has done this.
-You did not tell me, and I heard about it only today.”
+Abimelech replied, “I do not know who has done this.
+You did not inform me, and I only heard about it today.”

 ## Genesis 21:27
-So Abraham brought sheep and cattle and gave them to Abimelek, and the two men made a treaty.
+So Abraham took sheep and cattle and gave them to Abimelech, and the two men made a covenant.

 ## Genesis 21:28
-Abraham set apart seven ewe lambs from the flock,
+Abraham set apart seven ewe lambs from the flock.

 ## Genesis 21:29
-and Abimelek asked Abraham, “What is the meaning of these seven ewe lambs you have set apart by themselves?”
+Abimelech asked Abraham, “What is the significance of these seven ewe lambs you have set apart?”

 ## Genesis 21:30
-He replied, “Accept these seven lambs from my hand as a witness that I dug this well.”
+He replied, “Accept these seven lambs from my hand as a testimony that I dug this well.”

 ## Genesis 21:31
-So that place was called Beersheba, because the two men swore an oath there.
+Therefore, that place was called Beersheba, because there the two of them swore an oath.

 ## Genesis 21:32
-After the treaty had been made at Beersheba, Abimelek and Phicol the commander of his forces returned to the land of the Philistines.
+After making a covenant at Beersheba, Abimelech and Phicol, the commander of his army, returned to the land of the Philistines.

 ## Genesis 21:33
-Abraham planted a tamarisk tree in Beersheba, and there he called on the name of the Lord, the Eternal God.
+Abraham planted a tamarisk tree in Beersheba, and there he called on the name of the Lord, the Everlasting God.

 ## Genesis 21:34
-And Abraham stayed in the land of the Philistines for a long time.
+And Abraham resided in the land of the Philistines for a long period.